tailordev-commons/website/software-carpentry/lessons/introduction-to-programming-with-python.md

 ![](/software-carpentry/assets/jupyter_code.png)

 By default, the type of cell is "code" but you can change it to "Markdown" if you intend to write notes in plain text.
-You can find the type of cell by looking at the dropdown, which also lets you change the type of the current cell:
+You can find the **type of the current cell** by looking at the dropdown, which also lets you change its type:

 ![](/software-carpentry/assets/jupyter_markdown.png)